Also called colorectal cancer, it is cancer that begins in the large intestine (colon) or rectum (end of the colon).

 - You have inflammatory bowel disease ( Crohn’s disease or ulcerative colitis ).

-Colon cancer can be related to a diet high in fat and low in fiber and with a high consumption of red meat.
+Colon cancer can be related to a diet high in fat and low in fiber and increased consumption of red meat.
 Some studies have found that the risk does not decrease if you switch to a high fiber diet, so this link is not yet clear.

 Cigarette smoking and drinking alcohol are other risk factors for colorectal cancer.